springer13/hptt/README.md

     tensorTranspose( perm, alpha, A, numThreads=-1)

 See docstring for additional information.
+There is also the drop-in ``numpy.transpose`` replacement which calls these functions for you:

+    hptt.transpose(A, axes)

 Installation should be straight forward via:

     cd ./pythonAPI
     python setup.py install

+or

+    pip install -U .

+if you want a ``pip`` managed install.
 At this point you should be able to import the 'hptt' package within your python scripts.

 The python interface also offers support for: